 Official Rundown of Mother of the Groom Duties

-In the past, the bride's mother has absorbed most of the prewedding responsibilities, while the groom's family assumed more of a back seat.
+In the past, the bride's mother has taken on most of the prewedding responsibilities, while the groom's family assumed more of a backseat.
 These days, both moms take on significant roles in the planning process, especially if the two families are sharing the financial burden.
 No matter what the case, here's what's typically expected of the mother of the groom.

-- When the engagement is announced, call the bride's parents as soon as possible.
-Express your happiness and invite them over for cocktails or out to dinner.
+- Call your parents to congratulate them and express her happiness, and invite them over for cocktails or out to dinner.

 - Be aware of expenses typically covered by the groom's family and offer financial assistance, if appropriate, to the groom.

-- Offer to help scout out ceremony and wedding reception venues and ask friends for recommendations for caterers, florists, and vendors.
+- Help scout out ceremony and venues and ask friends for recommendations for caterers, florists and vendors.

-- Offer to serve as the main contact for wedding professionals—especially if the wedding is taking place in your town and the groom no longer lives there.
+- Offer to serve as the main contact for wedding professionals—especially if the wedding is taking place where she lives.

-- Draw up the guest list for the groom's family after asking the couple how many guests you are able to invite.
+- Draw up the guest list for the groom's family after asking how many guests she's able to invite.

 - Help the groom choose family or ethnic traditions to incorporate into the ceremony or reception.

-- Attend bridal shower and buy a gift.
+- Attend the bridal shower and buy a gift.

-- Obtain information on where the couple is registered and spread the word to your side of the family.
+- Obtain information on where you are registered and spread the word to her side of the family.

-- Consult the bride's mom on her wedding-day outfit.
-Shop for your own about 4-6 months before the wedding.
+- Consult your mom on her wedding day outfit.
+(She should shop for her own about four to six months before the wedding.)

-- Keep track of your RSVPs and offer to make calls to obtain last-minute responses for anyone on your side of the list (3-4 weeks before the wedding).
+- Keep track of her RSVPs and offer to make calls to obtain last-minute responses for anyone on her side of the list (three to four weeks before the wedding).

-- Traditionally, plan and host the rehearsal dinner with the groom's dad (plan 6 months before the wedding; host the day before).
+- Traditionally, plan and host the rehearsal dinner with the groom's father the day before the wedding (plan six months in advance).

-- Stand in the receiving line after the bride and groom (along with the groom's father).
+- Stand in the after the couple (along with the groom's father).

 - Sit at the parents' table (if there is one).